-Each parcel lot created by a subdivision must be served by a sanitary sewer or individual sewage disposal system, and no tentative map or tentative parcel map
+Each parcel lot created by a subdivision must be served by a sanitary sewer or individual sewage disposal system, and no tentative map or tentative parcel map a.
+Urban Areas

 2. Locational Criteria for Determining Sewage Disposal Requirements for Subdivisions